 Don’t get me wrong, the Arizer Extreme-Q and the newer Arizer XQ2 are still the very best options for the best budget desktop vaporizer.
 I don’t think the XQ2 is worth the upgrade over the EQ if you already have it.

 If you don’t already have a desktop vaporizer, and looking for a great budget option, then depending on price, the Arizer XQ2 might be the best desktop vaporizer for you.

 That’s why the Arizer XQ2 and the OG Extreme-Q desktop vaporizers are such great value buys.
-They may not be the best at the bags or whip options, it’s pretty darn close and can save you a lot of money.
+They may not be the best at the bags or whip options, but it’s pretty darn close and can save you a lot of money.

-Hence the Jack of all Trades, Master of None.
+Hence, the Jack of all Trades, Master of None.